 - Encourage feedback

 Have you already rolled out new technology to a team who were resistant?
 Was this software specifically OKR software?
 How did you overcome the struggles?
 Will you be following the steps outlined here?
+Would you consider setting a goal like this as an HR OKR?
 Or do you have any advice to better the steps within this blog post?
 Please comment and share your valued knowledge here.